erocwang/hci/_posts/2019-09-08-good-williams-design.md

 tags: [design, good, user]
 ---

-Many college libraries use a similar shelf system like this one in Sawyer.
+Many college libraries use a similar shelf system like this one in Sawyer:

 ![Shelf View 1](/img/gd2.jpeg)